Community Speed Watch

 The groups are issued with a speed radar gun, 2 Community Speed Watch signs and reflective jackets.
 Volunteers then carry out speed checks in 30 and 40mph limits working to Norfolk Constabulary’s Community Speed Watch guidelines.

 Returns are completed logging various details such as vehicle registration mark, make, model or colour.
 These are then sent into the Safety Camera Partnership team within 48 hours, who obtain the registered keeper details.
 Registered keepers whose vehicles are observed breaking the speed limit will have their details recorded and will receive a warning letter requesting them to keep their speed down.
-Those who persistently offend, and who live in Norfolk, will be notified to the local Norfolk Engagement Officer for Police action.
+Those vehicles captured travelling at high speeds and whose registered keepers live in Norfolk, will be notified to the local Norfolk Engagement Officer for Police action.

 Each of the 7 Districts has a designated police officer called an Engagement Officer, as a point of contact for the Watch Schemes who will provide support and assistance to members.

-If you would like to set up a Community Speed Watch scheme in your village or town contact the Norfolk Safety Camera Partnership on 01603 276433 or the local district Engagement Officer by dialling 101.
+If you would like to set up a Community Speed Watch scheme in your village or town contact the Norfolk Safety Camera Partnership by email at [email protected] or the local district Engagement Officer by dialling 101

 For more information about this successful scheme download the Community Speed Watch booklet.